 About the Department

-The vision of the department is to achieve academic and industrial excellence in industrial automation research and innovative product development driven by Mechatronics systems.
+To achieve excel in academic and industrial automation research and innovative product development driven by mechatronics systems.

 - Impart the right blend of knowledge and skills to students and enable them to apply it in real life situations.

 - Motivate the students towards interdisciplinary research to cater to the local and global needs.

 - Achieve innovation in developing industrial products with social responsibility.